 The small boats that take visitors out to Isla Damas hug the coast of Isla Choros on the way.
 The onboard guide spots penguins, sea lions, and other wildlife slowing down as we pass.

-Let’s Start with Isla Choros and Isla Damas
+Boat to Isla Choros and Isla Damas

-The boats to Isla Damas run daily in high season (December through March) and Wednesday to Sunday in low season (April through November) from 8.30 am to 2.30 pm.
+Chile’s Humboldt Penguin National Reserve boats to Isla Damas run daily in the high season (December through March) and Wednesday to Sunday in the low season (April through November) from 8.30 am to 2.30 pm.
 A maximum of 750 people are permitted on the island daily, each for only one hour.
 The starting port is Punta de Choros, a charming fishing village about two hours north of La Serena.

 Getting Boat Tickets and Island Passes for Isla Damas

 - Bring cash.
-You will need 10,000 pesos per person ($15 USD) for the boat, and 6,000 pesos per person ($9 USD) for the pass to enter the island, and 300 pesos (45c USD) to use the bathroom.
+We needed 10,000 pesos per person ($15 USD) for the boat, 6,000 pesos per person ($9 USD) for the pass to enter the island, and 300 pesos (45c USD) to use the bathroom.